Konamiman/Sjasm/README.txt

   END

 This will create two files: loader.com and bigfile.dat.
-When SjASM is invoked without specifying an output file, there is still one created even when no bytes are output to it.
+When Sjasm is invoked without specifying an output file, there is still one created even when no bytes are output to it.
 So when the above file is called bigfile.asm, and assembled with the following line: sjasm bigfile.asm
 The following files are created:
 Bigfile.out  ; file length is zero